sugarchain-project/Announcement/README.md

 ## Log
-This will be a log for announcements
+This will for announcements and messages to the community

 ### 2020
 Date | Announcement